bartificer/programming-by-stealth/docs/pbs28.md

-# PBS 28 of x – JS Prototype Revision | CSS Attribute Selectors & Buttons
+# PBS 28 of X – JS Prototype Revision | CSS Attribute Selectors & Buttons

 In this instalment we’ll continue our parallel streams of JavaScript prototype revision and web forms.